 Born in the middle of the vats, with a bunch of grapes in his hand, Sébastien succeeded his father in 2010....

 43, Alsace,Alsace Grand Cru,Crémant d'Alsace,0

 70 plots of land managed on a case-by-case basis according to their characteristics and their terroir: madness or work of art?
-With all their talents as global citizens, Thomas and Paul Rieflé promote a philosophy where people and actions are at the heart of the creation of great wines...Lire plus Learn more
+With all their talents as world citizens, Thomas and Paul Rieflé advocate a philosopher....Lire plus Learn more

 The roots of the Rieflé family go back very far in the history and culture of the Rhine.
-Its identity is inspired by the spirit of the beautiful winegrower's house built in PFAFFENHEIM in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.
+Its identity is based on the spirit of the beautiful winegrower's house built in Pfaffenheim in 1609, next to the magnificent church with a 13th century choir, a jewel of Romanesque architecture.

 The two sons of the Rieflé family, Thomas and Paul, joined the estate in 2010.
 The latter, sensitive to humanist and civic values, have decided to apply in concrete terms the famous quote from Saint-Exupéry: "we do not inherit the land of our ancestors, we borrow it from our children".
 In this spirit of respect for the land, they have therefore developed the entire vineyard into Organic Agriculture.

 Being a winegrower in the 21st century means knowing how to preserve the human being and the precision of his actions at the heart of the creation of great wines.
 This approach to viticulture is a guarantee of sustainability in a globalized world.

 The vineyard is fragmented into more than 70 plots of land, each treated on a case-by-case basis, according to their respective characteristics.
 The aim is to create a link between each cuvée and its terroir.
 To achieve this, the fragile balance of the soil must be preserved by alternating ploughing, natural grassing and composting.